 - Encourage friends and family to eat at restaurants that have healthful options.

 - Choose a salad and ask to have it without dressing, or ask for a little olive oil or lemon juice to dress it with.

 - Avoid buffets if it is too tempting to have more than one plate.

-- See if the menu lists the calories for a dish.
+- See if the menu lists the calories for each dish.

 - Opt for sparkling water with ice and a slice of lemon, instead of soda or alcohol.

-If you have just had a diagnosis of prediabetes, you may be wondering what you can eat.
+If a person has just received a diagnosis of prediabetes, they may be wondering what they can eat.

-Here are some suggestions for meals throughout the day.
+Here are some suggestions for meals to eat throughout the day: